Noor Sweid, general partner at Global Ventures, says that Dubai has a number of advantages over other global and regional innovation hubs

 At the moment though, Sweid said that the UAE remains ahead of its regional peers in terms of being a potential relocation destination for talented employees.

 “The one who will win is the one that can attract talent.
 It’s a people game.
-It’s a talent game," she said.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It’s a talent game," she said.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.